 Basically, the testing team ensure that handsets sold by Vodafone are going to give you the best Vodafone experience you can get.

 What of Android software updates for existing handsets?
+A good software testing company can help in this situation.
 We all want the latest and greatest Android OS, but at times it feels like the major networks drag their feet on this matter and “testing” of the software prevents customers from receiving the updated experience.

 Again, this is down to testing.
 In years gone by this could take quite a while, as the manufacturer would have to get the latest Android build and see whether the hardware and drivers would work as expected under the new build.
 This has though, in recent times, sped up as Android developer builds have arrived.
 Also, Vodafone have to test whether that OS update will affect the handset and the overall experience.